Upcoming Events

 10:00 am – 1:00 pm Central

 The North Dakota Brain Injury Network will be covering the states required training for Direct Service Providers – Introduction to Brain Injury and Cognitive and Behavioral Consequences of Brain Injury.
 Training will include breaks.
+Plan to be able to turn on your camera and be able to unmute.
+Please also have a device you can scan a QR code with as well.
 You will get a certificate of completion after submitting your final test.
 Use a device that will allow you to complete pre and posttests.
 Print this optional presentation guide to help you follow along with the training.
 If you have questions, contact Carly Endres at carly.endres@und.edu or (701) 777-4008.

 Noon – 3:00 pm Central